ja-pavi/FX-Options-Garman-Kohlhagen/README.md

-# Calculating Option Price using Garman–Kohlhagen for Foreign Exchange Options
+# Calculating Option Price using Garman Kohlhagen for Foreign Exchange Options

 Garman–Kohlhagen is a options pricing model specifically made for FX.
-Utilzing a similar composition to Black Scholes, we calculate the price of an option through the underlying's spot price, risk free rate (both domestically and foreign), time to maturity, and volatility.
+Utilizing a similar composition to Black Scholes, we calculate the price of an option through the underlying's spot price, risk free rate (both domestically and foreign), time to maturity, and volatility.
 I have taken the equations that Garman Kohlhagen has done, and put them into Python.

 ## Imports